Schwarzer Lab · Research Focus

 Our lab contributes to antiviral discovery through interdisciplinary collaborations.
 We investigate virus-specific and pan-antiviral approaches, mechanisms of drug resistance and evasion, and host-dependent therapy failure.

-We have contributed to work on bispecific SARS-CoV-2 antibodies, improved nanoparticle formulations of antiretroviral drugs, and the pan-antiviral activity of the bovine seminal plasma protein PDC-109.
-We continue to dissect these mechanisms and test improved delivery architectures with national and international collaborators.
+Our work spans multiple viral families and includes antiviral proteins, nanoparticle and nanofiber delivery systems, natural compounds, and mechanistic studies of antiviral activity.
+This includes contributions to bispecific SARS-CoV-2 antibodies, improved nanoparticle formulations of antiretroviral drugs, and studies of the pan-antiviral activity of the bovine seminal plasma protein PDC-109.
+Together with national and international collaborators, we continue to dissect these mechanisms and develop improved delivery architectures.

 Immunometabolic virology